 The River Nidd is much smaller than the River Ure or River Wharfe, but has good fly fishing for brown trout and some grayling.
 Though not exactly small stream fly fishing, the River Nidd is a nice manageable size that responds to all fly fishing methods, but is quite overgrown in places.
-For some reason, and I don't know why, the River Nidd appears to carry more colour than other Yorkshire rivers.
+The River Nidd appears to carry more 'colour' than other Yorkshire rivers, probably due to the fact that it flows through 3 reservoirs in its headwaters, what Americans call a tailwater.
 This is not a problem and probably helps us to deceive the trout and grayling of the Nidd that bit easier.

 The River Nidd starts its journey on Great Whernside and the surrounding hills, high above Nidderdale.
 Here the infant River Nidd flows through 3 upland lakes;